zdravkov/kendo-docs/api/wrappers/jsp/calendar.md

 ### kendo:calendar-month

-Templates for the cells rendered in the "month" view.
+Templates for the cells rendered in "month" view.

 More documentation is available at [kendo:calendar-month](calendar/month).